 - Heavy cream– Balances out the egg and the almond flour.

-- Depending on the make and model of your oven, you may need to cook your cobbler longer.
-If your filling looks a little too cooked before adding the biscuit topping, add 2-3 tablespoons of water over it and mix well.
+- Increase the baking time.
+Depending on the make and model of your oven, you may need to cook your cobbler longer.
+If your filling looks a little too cooked, before adding the biscuit topping, add 2-3 tablespoons of water on top and mix well.

 Keto Peach Cobbler